zhongpei/sd-webui-tome/README.md

 Extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

-**Important**: Follow the installation guide to install `tomesd` first here: https://github.com/dbolya/tomesd#installation
+**Important**: Follow the installation guide to install `tomesd` first here: https://github.com/dbolya/tomesd#installation (this may change so I am not making it part of the extension install)

 Needs to be enabled in settings *before* loading the model.